Judge to rule Tuesday in challenge to Perkins candidacy

 SHREVEPORT, La.
 (KTAL/KMSS) – A Caddo Parish District Judge is expected to rule Tuesday afternoon on a legal challenge to Shreveport Mayor Adrian Perkins’ eligibility to run for re-election.

-Judge Brady O’Callaghan on Monday heard arguments in a lawsuit filed Friday by Shreveport resident Francis Deal, which alleges Perkins lied on his election-qualifying paperwork and lied about his residence and also lied on his voter registration form by claiming his residence is in a home on Stratmore Circle in Shreveport.
+Judge Brady O’Callaghan on Monday heard arguments in a lawsuit filed Friday by Shreveport resident Francis Deal, which alleges Perkins lied on his election-qualifying paperwork about his residence and also lied on his voter registration form by claiming his residence is a home on Stratmore Circle in Shreveport.

 The 65-page lawsuit claims Perkins lives in a condominium on Marshall Street in downtown Shreveport and uses Louisiana’s homestead exemption for that residence.